UJA-Desarrollo-Agil/d-agil-2021-2022-practica-2-rfc00021/README.md

 hypertext interactive fiction.

 If that means nothing to you, then let's go back a few steps.
 Remember those Choose Your Own Adventure, or Fighting Fantasy books?
-Where you got to choose what your character does next?
+Where youu got to choose what your character does next?
 Well if you think of that in a web-page you have hypertext interactive fiction, or HIF.
 Instead of turning to a particular page, you click a link, and the next bit of